Dear reader of ADxS.org, please excuse the disruption.

 1.2.1.
 Germany

 The overall prevalence of ADHD in children and adolescents was found to be 2.2% in the 2007 Bella study13 (which we consider to be too low).
 A Bella sub-study with n= 2500 subjects between the ages of 7 and 1714 puts the prevalence in the parents’ assessment at around 5%.
 Both studies confirm a strong divergence in prevalence according to social class.
-According to the Bella Study 2007, the middle class has the average prevalence, while the lower social class has a prevalence of 3.9%, which is four times higher than the upper class.15 The Bella sub-study reports a prevalence of ADHD in the lower social class (at 7.2%) that is approx. 2.3 times higher than in the upper class at 2.8% (with 3 strata).14
+According to the Bella Study 2007, the middle class has the average prevalence, while the lower social class has a prevalence of 3.9%, which is four times higher than the upper class.15 The Bella sub-study reports a prevalence of ADHD in the lower social class (at 7.2%) that is approximately 2.3 times as high as in the upper class at 2.8% (with 3 strata).14

 In older adults, one study found an ADHD field prevalence of:16